department-of-veterans-affairs/vsp-beta-collab-cycle/.github/ISSUE_TEMPLATE/-beta--design-intent-request.md

 - Select an available appointment slot that works for your team and is at least **2 business days** from now.
 Please note, all artifacts must be attached before scheduling.
 -- Be sure to change the title of your selected slot to Project Kickoff: **requesting team** - Project name -- Attach link to this ticket
-- Write that time slot here (on this ticket).
 - Once you have received the appointment confirmation in your email, edit the issue and add the appropriate team members.
 -- If you are on the VSA contract please also add, Tze-chiu Lei, Jennifer Strickland, Mickin Sahni and Shawna Hein.
 - Write you selected time slot here (on this ticket).